brostudiodev/Arduino_extension_HA/README.md

 # Arduino extension (more than one Arduino board - Custom components

+This extension is the exact copy of hassio's arduino.py component.
+Without extension you can connect only one Arduino board.
+Using this component you are able to connect up to 4 Arduinos (by USB cable) in Raspberry Pi (Rpi has 4 USB ports)

 <b>Installation:</b>

 Instal the Samba share addon in Hassio (to see the config directory in your comuter (where your configuration.yaml file lives) on your PI.